martymac/fpart/docs/www.fpart.org/docs/fpsync.md

 number of files.

-Last but not least, fpsync is very easy to set up and only requires a few (common) software to run: fpart, rsync and/or cpio, a POSIX shell, sudo and ssh.
+Last but not least, fpsync is very easy to set up and only requires a few (common) software to run: fpart, rsync/cpio/tar, a POSIX shell, sudo and ssh.

 See fpsync(1) to learn more about that tool and get a list of all supported options.